vmiklos/turtle-cpm/guide/src/installation.md

 Optionally, you can install [oathtool](https://www.nongnu.org/oath-toolkit/) in case you're interested in TOTP support.

+Optionally, you can install [pwgen](http://sourceforge.net/projects/pwgen/) in case you want to have auto-generated passwords.

 ## Build from source

 You can install cpm using: